-Because of all these nice features, the IPython Notebook is embedded in Data Science Studio, and tightly integrated with other components.
+Because of all these nice features, the IPython Notebook is embedded in Dataiku DSS, and tightly integrated with other components.

-There are two main ways for creating an IPython Notebook in Data Science Studio:
+There are two main ways for creating an IPython Notebook in Dataiku DSS:

 (Note that this functionality is also available from the Actions menu on a Dataset)

 This will open automatically a new Notebook with some minimal code pre-filled, allowing to use Dataiku's API to read your datasets into Python or R structures (such as data frames).
 For instance:

 You can uncomment the portions of code depending on whether you need to load your dataset into a Pandas dataframe, or iterate through the lines of your dataset.